lesnat/pelpi/README.md

 hotElectronTotalNumber or totalNumberHotElectron or numberTotalHotElectron ? hotElectronTemperature or temperatureHotElectron ? hotElectronPenetrationDepth or hotElectronStoppingLength or lengthStoppingHotElectron ? (dimension + dimension adjective + particle adjective + particle **OR** particle adjective + particle (or Laser/Target ...) + dimension + dimension adjective)

+Possible optimisation of memory usage with modifying self._lpi in lpi subclasses ? (global variable "lpi")

 ## Code structure